NicolasZanatto/Compiler_Operators_Analysis/README.md

 # Compiler_Operators_Analysis
-#### C Program that analysis and calculate addition, subtraction,multiplication and division expressions with 1 or more digits.
+#### C Program that analyzes and calculate addition, subtraction,multiplication and division expressions with 1 or more digits.

 Grammar: